HiPP vs. Holle Formula: An Unbiased Comparison

 HiPP does have a leg-up in terms of tolerability in more sensitive tummies and also comes in at a marginally better price.

-Overall, HiPP definitely wins this competition overall, but Holle will be more appealing to parents who desire relative simplicity, traceability and accountability, and sustainable agricultural practices.
+Overall, HiPP definitely wins this competition, but Holle will be more appealing to parents who desire relative simplicity, traceability and accountability, and sustainable agricultural practices.